 I'm back in my hotel room after another 7 hour day on the water.
-Winter steelhead is a marathon rather than a sprint.
+I see winter steelheading as a marathon rather than a sprint.
 I've been getting to the river around 9:30-10am and hiking out just as the light begins to fade.
 With air temps in the high 20s/low 30s and water temps hovering in the mid to high 30s, there's no need to rush out there.
-Being the first to go through a run is great but the spots I'd been fishing hadn't been at all crowded.
+Being the first to go through a run is great but the spots I've been fishing havn't been at all crowded.
 On day 1, I ran into one other wade angler and I waved to two guys floating by in their Watermasters.
 I could get used to this.
-Good bye Salmon River low holers! :)
+So long Salmon River low holers! :)

 |A lovely and productive pool I had all to myself one morning.|